Christian Lindell: Personal information

 He has a Swedish father and a Brazilian mother.

 Although he has lived his entire life in Brazil, Lindell represents Sweden through a curious chain of events.
 Despite having been one of the best Brazilian juniors in his age group, he was not picked to play for Brazil in the South American Junior Championships in 2007.
 A few months later, while on holiday in Sweden, he decided to play in the Swedish Junior Championships.
 Lindell won the title and received an invitation to train with the Swedish Tennis Federation and to represent Sweden, which he accepted.

 On 15 May 2011 Lindell was invited to join Sweden's number one singles player Robin Söderling and the doubles pairing of Simon Aspelin and Robert Lindstedt for the 2011 Power Horse World Team Cup.
 He faced the top-tier players John Isner, Mikhail Kukushkin and Juan Ignacio Chela, but lost his three matches.

 On 6 February 2012, Lindell announced via Twitter that he would be representing Brazil from then on.
 Then, in June, it emerged that Lindell had again swapped allegiances.
 The Swedish tennis site tennissverige.se reported that because the Brazilian Tennis Confederation wouldn't fund him to train with his long-term Swedish coach Julius Demburg, Lindell had decided to return to the Swedish Federation, allegedly for good this time.

+Career

+2008

+Lindell made his professional debut on the ITF Futures circuit.
+In his second tournament, he earned his first ranking points as he reached the quarter-finals before losing to Juan-Pablo Villar.

+2010

+Lindell made his ATP Tour debut, receiving a wild card into the main draw in Bastad.
+With a ranking of 856, he performed admirably, winning the first set against #63 Jarkko Nieminen in a 6–4 0–6 4–6 defeat.

+Later in the year, Lindell, having improved his ranking to 445, reached his first ATP Challenger semi-final, losing to #27 Thomaz Bellucci.

+2014

+Won his first ever ATP Tour match in Bastad, defeating Inigo Cervantes before losing to Pablo Cuevas in the 2nd round.

+2015

+Reached his first ATP Challenger final in São Paulo, losing to Guido Pella.

+Lindell qualified for his first Grand Slam at Roland Garros, defeating Aslan Karatsev, James Ward and Jan Hernych.
+He lost in the 1st round to home favourite Jo-Wilfried Tsonga.